ASHRAE Winter Conference to feature two seminar panels about CHP

 - Consider the impact that the electrification of transportation, space heating, and other sectors may have on future electricity demand and infrastructure.

-The Packaged Combined Heat and Power Catalog (eCatalog) is a voluntary public/private partnership designed to increase deployment of CHP in commercial, institutional and multi-family buildings and manufacturing plants.
-The core of the eCatalog are CHP Packagers who commit to provide pre-engineered and tested Packaged CHP systems that meet or exceed DOE performance requirements and CHP Solution Providers who commit to provide responsible installation, commissioning, maintenance and service of recognized Packaged CHP systems and also provide a single point of project responsibility.
+The CHP eCatalog is a voluntary public/private partnership designed to increase deployment of CHP in manufacturing plants and commercial, institutional and multi-family buildings.
+The core of the eCatalog is CHP Packagers who commit to provide pre-engineered and tested Packaged CHP systems that meet or exceed DOE performance requirements and CHP Solution Providers who commit to provide responsible installation, commissioning, maintenance and service of recognized Packaged CHP systems and also provide a single point of project responsibility.

-eCATALOG PACKAGED CHP SYSTEM PERFORMANCE
+CHP eCATALOG PACKAGED CHP SYSTEM PERFORMANCE

-Packaged CHP System standardized1 electrical and thermal performance data presented for comparison in the eCatalog have been reviewed and recognized as accurate based on engineering data and available performance test data submitted by the Packagers.
-Emissions data presented in the eCatalog are based on either third-party emissions test results when available, or prime mover manufacture’s emissions certification data, both using standard EPA test methodologies or equivalent.
+Packaged CHP System standardized electrical and thermal performance data* presented for comparison in the eCatalog have been reviewed and recognized as accurate based on engineering data and performance test data submitted by the Packagers.
+Emissions data presented in the eCatalog are based on either third-party emissions test results when available, or prime mover manufacturer’s emissions certification data, both using standard EPA test methodologies or equivalent.
 When evaluating CHP performance for a particular project, it is important to use final performance data from the Packager or Solution Provider that reflects specific site conditions such as actual fuel characteristics, ambient temperatures and altitude, and thermal load temperatures or pressures.
 As an example, hot water thermal capacity ratings in the eCatalog are based on a standard hot water supply temperature of 180 F, with packager specified return temperatures for each system.
 Actual hot water available from a packaged CHP system for a project will depend on the specific temperature requirements of the hot water supply and return at the site, and may vary from data presented in the eCatalog.

 “Even a small blip on the power grid can disrupt our production equipment and cause six to eight hours of lost production time.
 With the CHP systems, if there is a power blip we go into island mode and don't experience any disruption.”